Online Donations and Nonprofit Taxes: 5 Things to Know

 5. Your nonprofit tax forms can function as a marketing tool.

-Did you know that your annual Form 990 (or 990N, or 990EZ) can also serve as a powerful resource for building connections with donors and encouraging continued support?
-After you submit your return to the IRS, it becomes a matter of public record, meaning donors, prospects, and other stakeholders can get a glimpse of your nonprofit’s finances.
+Did you know that your annual Form 990 can also help you build connections with donors and encourage continued support?
+After you submit your return to the IRS, it becomes a public record, meaning donors, prospects, and other stakeholders can get a glimpse of your nonprofit’s finances.
+This makes your Form 990 a nonprofit marketing tool of sorts that can fortify your reputation as a trustworthy organization.

 • Quality of management